Netnologyio/Dynatrace-Cisco-Catalyst-SDWAN-Extension/README.md

 Installing this extension is a two-part process.
 The first is the root certificate for this extension, which is generally a one-time only part.
 The second part must be done for every version of the extension you install.

+First, download the required files.
+You can click [this link](https://github.com/adeelahmed373/Dynatrace_SD-WAN_Extension/archive/refs/heads/main.zip) to download the zip file.
+Alternatively, above and to the right of the files, you should see a green "Code" button with a drop down indicator.
+Click this button, and then click "Download ZIP" from the menu that appears.
+This will provide you with a `.zip` file containing all the files you see within it.

 ### Extension Root Certificate

 Because this extension uses the Python-based Extensions 2.0 Framework, you are required to upload a certificate that is unique to this extension (but not to each version of this extension).
 This is provided as `custom_nn-sdwan_root.pem`.
 You must upload this both to Dynatrace as well as any hosts that will execute the extension.